 With the Internet entering mainstream use, the connectivity of global networks laid the foundation for emerging large-scale systems (more on this later) while exposing millions of home users to malicious software that could spread through a simple email.
 Michael Howard and David Leblanc were addressing the emergent security issues with their book Writing Secure Code.
 Microsoft had released Windows XP on the NT kernel and Apple had switched from Mac OS to OS X, a fork of BSD Unix, essentially creating only two mainstream OS and instruction sets: *nix-like and Windows NT.
 Though the iPhone was still a few years away, development for consumer-facing applications was moving more and more toward the web and cross-platform operations, exemplified in the explosion of Java, Adobe Flash applications, and Microsoft's .NET framework.

 I entered the workforce as part of this wave of hiring.
 Joel Spolsky's Guerrilla Guide to Interviewing blog post had taught a new generation of technical leads to focus on hiring smart people who get things done; he'd later publish a book focusing on these hires.
 Google had killed brain teasers in favor of engineering practice, actually solving problems with code - which, of course, is still in use today.
 Interviewers were countering with Programming Interviews Exposed, which walked developers through comparing strings, handling buffer overruns and injected executable code, and working through real-world problems like converting between decimal and hex.
+You can try problems like these with short lists of interview questions like Blind 75 problems.
 But this was a transitional time more than anything: a lull between the dot-com bubble's burst and the explosion of scalable services.

 When I was entering the field, distributed systems existed in various organizations, but there wasn't a body of work establishing best practices.
 Someone at Amazon was working on an Amazon solution; someone at Google was working on a Google solution; Facebook was scaling rapidly and figuring out how to handle the additions of millions of users (effectively network nodes) on an almost daily basis.
 Scaling issues were handled organically, not algorithmically, and "system design" as an engineering discipline had only started entering software circles in the last year or so.